grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 fromGrain: (value: a) => WasmRef
 ```

-Casts a grain value to a WebAssembly reference type.
+Casts a Grain value to a WebAssembly reference type.

 Parameters: